oflynned/Mongoize-ORM/README.md

 https://github.com/oflynned/Mongoize-ORM/tree/master/src/example

-Have a look here for a full TyepScript Express web server that gets transpiled to js
+Have a look here for a full TypeScript Express web server that gets transpiled to js

 https://github.com/oflynned/Mongoize-ORM-Example/